 Literary Games

 I absolutely love these gorgeous posters based on books.
 There are dozens and dozens to choose from in all different sizes.
 I’ve got the Corduroy one behind my desk at home.
-They’re elegant enough for the main part of your house, and perfect for your child’s bedroom or the schoolroom, as well.
+They’re elegant enough for the main part of your house, and also perfect for your child’s bedroom or the schoolroom.
 They also have shirts and other gifts.

 35 Boxed Book sets for kids of all ages